 Newlin Law Areas of Practice

-How do I pursue a claim for damages to my vehicle?
+How to pursue a claim for damages to my vehicle in Florida?
+What is PDL and Collision Coverage?

 When an auto-accident occurs, there are two separate claims that can be pursued.
 The first is a claim for injuries which is discussed in other sections of this page.
 The other, is a claim for damage to property, which is most instances means the vehicles involved.
 When opening a claim for damage to your vehicle, there are several options.
 A lot will depend on whether or not you have Collision Coverage or not on your own policy.
 If you do have Collision Coverage, you will have the option to go through your own insurance company for repair or replacement of your damaged vehicle.
 If you do not have Collision Coverage, you will have to pursue a claim against the at-fault party’s Property Damage Liability Coverage (PDL).